snac-cooperative/snac_eac_cpf_utils/readme.md

     ./exec_record.pl config=test_eac.cfg &

-The Perl script exec_record.pl pulls records from the original WorldCat data and pipes those records to a saxon command.
+The Perl script exec_record.pl pulls records from the original WorldCat data and pipes those records to a Saxon command.
 Before output, the set of records is surrounded by a `<collection>` element in order to create valid XML.
 The WorldCat data as it exists is not valid XML (no surrounding element), but the Perl code deals with that.
 The script exec_record.pl uses a combination of regular expressions and state variables to find a `<record>` element regardless of intervening whitespace (or not).